What’s the difference between Standard and Twin?

 Due to the pandemic, estimated production completion dates have been unpredictable.
 These date estimations have changed not only from our manufacture, but also from the material suppliers which are sourced from all around the globe.

-Fortunately, production is up to speed, and we expect Nex decks to ship from the manufacturer before July.
-Slate 3 decks will begin production as soon as Nex decks ship.
+Fortunately, production is up to speed, and Nex decks are in transit from the manufacture.
+Slate 3 decks production is beginning shortly.

 Because of the overwhelmingly high volume of emails, we will be prioritizing order specific emails for the time being.
 All other inquires should expect delayed responses.

 We discovered and corrected an error on our contact form which caused many inquiries to not reach us.

 If you have sent a message though this contact form and did not receive a reply, please reach out to us again.

 Still have a question?
 Just ask!